 The Order of Teams from First to Last is determined by Number of League Points.

 -Each Player will be given a Skill Level Number (1-4).
-This Number determine the Player’s Team Rank during the season.
+This Number determines the Player’s Team Rank during the season.

 -Player Ranks will be re-evaluated prior to the start of the playoffs.